University of Michigan

 University of Michigan study finds improved emotional development in early adolescent African American children practicing Transcendental Meditation

 Rita Benn, Ph.D., Director of Education, Complementary & Alternative Medicine Research Center, University of Michigan

 Preliminary analysis indicated that school climate and gender varied significantly by school.
 Controlling for effects of these covariates, significant differences (p<.05) were found between students in the two schools.
 Students practicing TM had significantly higher scores on three scales: positive affectivity, self-esteem, and emotional competence.
 In addition, MANOVA results indicated a significant change in affectivity from baseline to post assessment between groups (p<.05).
 TM students reported a significantly higher elevation in positive emotional state mood state over time and decrease in negative affect immediately after meditation practice.

-The results provide evidence that the practice of TM positively affects emotional development in early adolescent African children in a school setting where its practice is supported by the administration.
+The results provide evidence that the practice of TM positively affects emotional development in early adolescent African American children in a school setting where its practice is supported by the administration.